 The Georgia Grade 8 Writing Assessment is a test of expository and persuasive writing.
 Students will be given either an expository or persuasive writing topic.
 Because topics will be spiraled, students may receive any one of the two writing topics thus requiring them to be prepared to write in expository or persuasive genres.
-Topics will be released after each test administration and will become part of the practice topic bank.
+Topics will be released after each test administration.